aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/ubuntu-rhel-etcd-backup.md

 ```
 3. Repeat these steps for all other controlplane VMs

-After this you can restore etcd from a saved snapshot using the `etcdctl snapshot save` command following the steps given below.
+After this you can restore etcd from a saved snapshot using the `snapshot save` command following the steps given below.

 #### Restoring from the snapshot